BigDataGrapes-EU/ontology/data/tarql/README.md

 ## Running a conversion

 [all.sh](all.sh) contains all the conversions.
 Each line generates (or appends to) one ttl file in the [rdf](./rdf) folder.
-Note that we reuse [codedValues.tarql](codedValues.tarql) several times to generate rdf from diffrent sheets following the same pattern
+Note that we reuse [codedValues.tarql](codedValues.tarql) several times to generate rdf from diffrent sheets following the same pattern.

+Note that given that the rdf is generated automatically **we must not commit** the ttl files in the rdf folder to the git repository.